InternationalColorConsortium/DemoIccMAX/Readme.md

   * IccRoundTrip is a cross platform command line tool that allows round trip colorimetric processing characteristics of rendering intent of a profile to be evaluated.
-(Evaluation goes from device values to PCS to establish intial PCS values.
-These are then coverted to device values and then PCS values for the first round trip.
-Second round trip comparison then converts the second PCS values to device values to PCS values for campison to the second PCS values.
+(Evaluation goes from device values to PCS to establish initial PCS values.
+These are then converted to device values and then PCS values for the first round trip.
+Second round trip comparison then converts the second PCS values to device values to PCS values for comparison to the second PCS values.

   * IccSpecSepToTiff is a cross platform command line tool that combines separate individual TIFF images associated with different spectral wavelengths into a